 The rector is elected for a term of five years by an electoral college comprising members of the council, senate, faculty councils and the Student Union as well as all professors and research professors whose workload at the university is at least 20 hours per week.

-The rector appoints the university's vice rectors and area directors, who, togehter with the deans of facutlies, form the Rector's Office.
+The rector appoints the university's vice rectors and area directors, who, together with the deans of faculties, form the Rector's Office.

 The university's academic structure consists of institutes and colleges belonging to the Faculty of Arts and Humanities, Faculty of Social Sciences, Faculty of Medicine and Faculty of Science and Technology, and non-faculty institutions.
 The work of each faculty is led by the dean and coordinated by the faculty council.
 The latter comprises the dean and the heads of institutes and directors of colleges within the faculty.
 In addition, the faculty council comprises five student representatives and three members appointed by the faculty council itself.
 Academic staff of the faculty choose their representatives who fulfil the rest of council member places.

-In addition to the council, senate and rector, other governing bodies under the statues of the institutes, colleges and institutions and other legislation include:
+In addition to the council, senate and rector, other governing bodies under the statutes of the institutes, colleges and institutions and other legislation include: